mattyoung101/omicron/README.md

 | James Talkington   | Mechanical design                                               | J-TEC         | TBA     |
 | Matt Young         | Vision systems developer, docs                                  | Omicron       | matt.young.1@outlook.com |

-Important: Team roles are a lot more nuanced than written here.
-Please see individual projects in the repo for a more thorough description of the project itself, as well as who developed it and how to contact them.
-Thanks!

 ## List of projects
 Our team members work on seven main projects: